 The Clery Act is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and safety and security policies.
 The material that follows is designed to familiarize you with issues of safety and security at Puget Sound.
-The Security Services Department is responsible for preparing and distributing this report in collaboration with a number of other university departments and outside agencies, such as Title IX & Equal Opportunity, Student Affairs, Athletics, Residence Life, and the General Counsel & Risk Management, and the Tacoma Police Department to compile this information.
+The Security Services Department is responsible for compiling information, preparing and distributing this report in collaboration with a number of other university departments and outside agencies, such as the Title IX Coordinator/Equal Opportunity Officer, Student Affairs, Athletics, Residence Life, General Counsel & Risk Management, and the Tacoma Police Department.